brattonross/windy-radix-palette/README.md

 ## Typography

-The typography plugin creates a set of themes for Tailwind Typography, based on the Radix Colors gray scales.
+We also ship a typography preset that is meant to be used in combination with `windy-radix-palette` and `@tailwindcss/typography`.
+It adds custom color themes for all available Radix colors.

 ### Installation